 In today’s hyper-competitive corporate landscape, organizations often find themselves on a never-ending quest for the elusive silver bullet – that one magical solution that can unlock team potential and transform their teams into high-performing units.
 However, the reality is far from this simplistic search.
-Team dynamics are intricate, and the criteria for evaluating team members go beyond mere performance metrics.
+According to Simon Sinek, team dynamics are intricate, and the criteria for evaluating team members go beyond mere performance metrics.

 The Fallacy of the Silver Bullet